 I wanted to share the gear that has become my EDC (Every Day Carry) setup.
-I carry these with me on covert entry assessments, as well as most trips.
+I carry these custom-built tools with me on covert entry assessments, as well as most trips.
 I like to be prepared for the “what if” scenarios.

 Let’s start from left to right with the image above.

 Up first, we have the “Hand Cop”, which is a Technora-based counter-escape restraint bracelet.

 This can be useful in really bad, close quarter situations where you might need to help reduce the potential risk that someone might be posing to others.
 If you’re unsure what this means, or what it is and how to use it, then it’s probably not for you–and that’s okay. 🙂

 Next is my custom-built “Covert Entry Multi-tool” set.
 This contains several lock and door bypass tools.
 The build and each item used in it is outlined in this detailed blog post:

 Tactical Pen – Smith and Wesson